 Alysia- “My capacity for love and my compassion (and lets call a spade a spade, what I really mean is a regular waterworks of tears on a daily basis) has increased beyond measure.
 I will never forget when my mom told me having a child is like having your heart outside your body.
 It’s true beyond measure.

 I love and am beyond grateful for Liv, David, my friends, family and fans who cheerlead and support me.
 I am learning how to stay calm in the eye of a storm that is a 2 year old temper tantrum.
-How to have patience when she asks something 100 times, how to listen and be heard, and whatever I eat she wants to eat so I wanna make sure it is awesome healthy stuff for all of us.
+How to have patience when she asks something 100 times, how to listen and be heard, and whatever I eat she wants to eat so I want to make sure it is awesome healthy stuff for all of us.
 And here is a biggie: How not to take my daughter’s feelings personally.
 This is something I REALLY NEEDED TO LEARN.”

 David- “As a new Dad, I’m proud to say I just follow my wife’s lead.
 So far most of the changes have made me a much better man.
 I’m learning to be more patient.
 I’m learning to communicate more clearly.
 Furthermore, I’m becoming more present and I’m staying healthier (gotta be able to throw Livia in the air repeatedly).”